Jeraldy/JeddyJs/README.md

 ### JeddyJS
-Makes it fun and enjoyable to build web UIs using pure javascript(No HTML Tags).
+We make it fun and enjoyable to build web UIs by using pure javascript(No HTML Tags).
 Which makes it easy to write clean, reusable and maintainable code.